nh-server/switch-guide/docs/extras/backup_keys.md

 &nbsp;

 !!! danger "Advanced users only!"
-	This section is meant for getting your console keys.
+	This section is for making a backup of your console keys.
 Keys are meant for decrypting game dumps, usually for modding purposes.
 Most users won't need this.

 ## What you need